Centralia Downtown Historic District: Recognition

 The Centralia Downtown Historic District was listed to the National Register of Historic Places on August 18, 2003.

 The city was awarded an "Outstanding Design Project" award in 2003 from the Washington Department of Community, Trade and Economic Development in recognition for the early 2000s revitalization efforts of the downtown district.
 Union Station received a similar award.

+In May 2026, as part of the Downtown Centralia Historic Walk tour, the city's Centralia Downtown Association began installing plaques on recognized historic buildings in the district.
+Initial markers were added to the Elk Building, Fox Theater, Landers Building, and the Olympic Club; a plaque for the Howell Hotel was part of the effort but was not available during the unveiling ceremony.